getgud-io/cpp-getgud-sdk/README.md

 GetGudSdk::Init();
 ```

-This sets up internal components, such as memory management, network connections, loads config file, starts Logger and prepares the SDK for use.
+This sets up internal components, such as memory management, and network connections, loads config file, starts Logger, and prepares the SDK for use.

 ### Starting Games and Matches